 (This post was originally published on State of Search on 24 March 2011).

 Yesterday I attended a fascinating lecture by Ben Hammersley, organised by the British council, about the future of the internet.
-Read my write-up of the lecture on the Pierce Communications blog here.
+Read my write-up of the lecture on The Tomorrow Lab blog here.

 There was one small blemish on this otherwise superb evening.
 At one point an audience member – probably not coincidentally a grey-haired man wearing a checked shirt – in the course of asking a question, referred to SEO (with venom dripping from his voice as he pronounced the acronym) as “snake-oil” and the embodiment of all that was wrong with the corporatisation of the internet.